We Unite All People

 for the Latino/a community in King County.

 Notice: All visitors must check-in at the south entrance of El Centro de la Raza’s historic building in Seattle or at the main entrance at our Federal Way office.
 Masks are required.
-Please contact staff directly for assistance using our staff directory on this site or call 2-1-1 after hours.
+Staff can be reached directly for assistance using our staff directory on this site or call 2-1-1 after hours.

 El Centro de la Raza provides 43 programs and services for children, youth, families and seniors.
 Our programs are divided into nine different services areas and we can offer you as many programs and services as you are eligible for.